Is there a relationship between AGN and star formation in IR-bright AGNs?: RESULTS AND DISCUSSION

-We then test for the presence and significance of correlations between the fluxes and luminosities at various wavelengths across the SED in order to probe the connection between AGN and \sf.
-Luminosity vs luminosity correlations are a challenge to assess since the parameters depend on the redshift which is used to derive both values from the observed fluxes.
-Both flux and luminosity correlations can be strongly affected by selection effects for a given sample.
-In this section we take advantage of our large, well-defined sample to test the inter-relationships between these variables with an emphasis on assessing the correlations significance independent of redshift.
+We then test for the presence and significance of correlations between the fluxes and luminosities at various wavelengths across the SED.
+Luminosity vs luminosity correlations are a challenge to assess since both parameters depend on the redshift to derive the L values from the observed fluxes.
+Besides, both flux and luminosity correlations can be strongly affected by selection effects for a given sample.
+In this section we take advantage of our large, well-defined sample to test the inter-relationships between these variables, with an emphasis on assessing the correlation significance independent of redshift.

 Table~\ref{tab:bcamain} and Table~\ref{tab:bca} summarize the results of the bivariate correlation analysis for the main and the combined samples, respectively.
-We tested the correlations between \lx\ vs L$_{\rm 60}$, \lx\ vs L$_{\rm 100}$, \lx\ vs \lir, \lx\ vs \lfir, \lx\ vs \lirsf\, and \lx\ vs \lfirsf, where L$_{\rm 60}$ and L$_{\rm 100}$ are the luminosities at 60~$\mu$m and 100~$\mu$m determined from the SED fitting.
+We test the correlations between \lx\ vs L$_{\rm 60}$, \lx\ vs L$_{\rm 100}$, \lx\ vs \lir, \lx\ vs \lfir, \lx\ vs \lirsf\, and \lx\ vs \lfirsf, where L$_{\rm 60}$ and L$_{\rm 100}$ are the luminosities at 60~$\mu$m and 100~$\mu$m, calculated from the SED fitting.
 A correlation is considered significant if the probability ($P$) of occurring by chance is $P < 0.01$.
 We find positive and significant bivariate correlations between the AGN (\lx) and all IR luminosities.
-However, in the main sample there is no bivariate correlation between the rest-frame fluxes ($F_{\rm X}$ vs $F_{60}$ or $F_{\rm X}$ vs $F_{100}$; Table~\ref{tab:bcamain}, and \ref{tab:bca}), suggesting that the observed, strong AGN-IR luminosity correlations in the main sample are primarily redshift driven.
-The inclusion of sources below the flux limit in the combined sample probes the fainter IR population, and includes information on the luminosity distribution by retaining the individual estimates for each source.
-Bivariate correlation analysis reveals a weak correlation for $F_{\rm X}$ vs $F_{60}$ ($P=$0.0106) and a significant correlation for $F_{\rm X}$ vs $F_{100}$ ($P=$0.0073), suggesting a residual AGN-SF correlation may be present.
+However, in the main sample there is no bivariate correlation between the rest-frame fluxes ($F_{\rm X}$ vs $F_{60}$ or $F_{\rm X}$ vs $F_{100}$; Table~\ref{tab:bcamain}, and \ref{tab:bca}), suggesting that their observed, strong AGN-IR luminosity correlations are primarily redshift driven.
+Adding sources below the flux limit in the combined sample probes the fainter IR population, and includes information on the luminosity distribution by retaining the individual estimates for each source.
+Bivariate correlation analysis reveals a marginal correlation for $F_{\rm X}$ vs $F_{60}$ ($P=$ 0.0106) and a significant correlation for $F_{\rm X}$ vs $F_{100}$ ($P=$ 0.0073), suggesting that a residual AGN-SF correlation may be present.

 We next perform partial Spearman rank analysis \citep[PSRA, e.g.][]{kns76,isobe86,ans96} between the AGN and IR properties.
 PSRA allows for a correlation analysis in the general multivariate case, and tests for correlations between subsamples of parameters while holding constant all other variables in the matrix.
 In particular, these tests allow us to investigate correlations independent of the, otherwise dominant, effect of redshift.
 To account for lower limits in our data\footnote{Absorption corrected X-ray flux and luminosity with HR$=$1 were treated as lower limits.}, we use the survival analysis package ASURV \citep{lavalley92} to calculate the bivariate Spearman ranks that are then input to PSRA.